AndriiZakharenko/clone-table-column/README.md

-# Tree from object
+# Copy/Paste table column

 ### Description

-- Cloned the second column from the table and append it to the table
+- Cloned a column from the table and append it

 ### Stack